ABOUT Indiana Review

 Our publication is made possible by grants from the English Department of Indiana University and the College of Arts and Sciences, and private support.

-We thank the Indiana University English Department for sponsoring the Editor, the Associate Editor, the Poetry Editor and Fiction Editor, and the Undergraduate Honors Division for internship grants.
-Special thanks to Bob Bledsoe, Emily DeDad, Paul Gutjahr, Lisa LaPlante, Richard Nash and well-wishers.
+We thank the Indiana University English Department for sponsoring the Editor in Chief, Associate Editor, Fiction Editor, Nonfiction Editor, and Poetry Editor, and we thank the Undergraduate Honors Division for internship grants.
+Special thanks to Bob Bledsoe, Lisa LaPlante, Brando Skyhorse, and well-wishers.

 We are deeply grateful for your support.